LLNL/ExaConstit/README.md

 The code is capable of running on the GPU by making use of either a partial assembly formulation (no global matrix formed) or element assembly (only element assembly formed) of our typical FEM code.
 These methods currently only implement a simple matrix-free jacobi preconditioner.
 MFEM team is currently working on other matrix-free preconditioners.

 The code supports either constant time steps or user supplied delta time steps.
 Boundary conditions are supplied for the velocity field applied on a surface.
 It supports a number of different preconditioned Krylov iterative solvers (PCG, GMRES, MINRES) for either symmetric or nonsymmetric positive-definite systems.
+We also support either a newton raphson or newton raphson with a line search for the nonlinear solve.
+We might eventually look into supporting a nonlinear solver such as L-BFGS as well.

+Finally, we support being able to make use of full integration or BBar type integration schemes to be used with various models.
+The default feature is to perform full integration of the element at the quadrature point.
+The BBar integration performs full integration of the deviatoric response with an element average integration for the volume response.
+The BBar method is based on the work given in this paper https://doi.org/10.1002/nme.1620150914 and more specifically we make use of Eq 23.
+It should be noted that currently we don't support a partial assembly formulation for the BBar integrations.

 ## Remark: